Speaker on strategy execution and global leadership, author of Ten Rules for Strategic Innovators.

 Best-selling author and keynote speaker on sustainable business for financial service professionals.

-Duncan MacPherson travels extensively throughout North America, conveying dynamic and fact-rich presentations that have made him a popular spokesperson for knowledge-for-profit professionals.
+As a speaker in high-demand, Duncan travels extensively throughout North America and around the world, conveying dynamic and fact-rich presentations that have made him a popular spokesperson for the knowledge–for-profit industry.

 Former RCMP officer, speaker on money laundering, and author of Crime School.